pythonarcade/arcade/doc/advanced/texture_atlas.rst

 it's something you won't notice runtime.

-It's also important to note that texture atlases can only be created after the window has been crated.
+It's also important to note that texture atlases can only be created after the window has been created.
 Textures and sprites can be created before the window because they don't interact with OpenGL directly.
 This part is usually the most time consuming while atlases are very fast to create and build.